floatingman/primenumbersolver/README.md

 ## Contributing

 Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on:

+- How to set up your development environment
+- Coding standards and best practices
+- How to submit pull requests
+- Testing requirements
+- Branch protection rules

-Please feel free to submit a Pull Request.
+For quick contributions, feel free to submit a Pull Request following the guidelines in CONTRIBUTING.md.

 ## Acknowledgments